Danny Bowes: Life and career

 Bowes took to the road with another Thunder bandmate Ben Matthews for several concerts titled "An Evening With Danny & Ben From Thunder" in early 2012 and has contributed vocals to an album by Dean Howard who was previously with T'Pau.
 He also currently hosts a show on Planet Rock.

+In August 2022, Bowes sustained an accidental head injury that required surgery.
+He announced that while he remained unable to sing due to his illness, he would undertake a spoken word tour in June 2025.